BIG-MAP/WP4APIExample/README.md

     data: List[float] = Field([], title = "The output data", description = "The data as a list of float values", min_items = 1, example = [0.1,0.5,1.6,2.4,3.9])
 ```

-These models can be specified when defining the action to the POST request:
+These models can be specified when defining the action executed when receiving the POST request:

 ```python
 @pump_app.post("/pump_water",response_model=Pump_water_data)